 - De Campos Dinner

 - Pancake Breakfast

-- See's Candy Sales

 - Golf Tournament

 - Spring Dinner

 - Drive Thru Dinners

 - A Taste of St. Rose

 OPTIONAL HOURS:

 Remaining hours must be completed in any activity/fundraiser that contributes toward the Parent Club goals or as needed by the principal.
 When approved by the principal, school improvement projects may qualify for service hours.